-To compute the reflected/reprocessed spectrum, we use the convolution model, \texttt{xilconv}, developed by C. Done following the methodology of \cite{2011MNRAS.416..311K}.
+To compute the reflected spectrum, we used the convolution model, \texttt{xilconv}, developed by C. Done following the methodology of \cite{2011MNRAS.416..311K}.
 It is based on the \texttt{xillver} opacity tables of \cite{2013ApJ...768..146G} and the Green’s functions of \cite{1995MNRAS.273..837M}.
-The $\xi$ and $Z_{\rm Fe}$ parameters of {\tt xilconv} and {\tt retBB} are linked in our models.
-However, {\tt xilconv} allows the ionization parameter to vary in the range $0 \le \log_{10} \xi_{\rm xil} \le 4.7$, whereas in {\tt xillverNS} $0 \le \log_{10} \xi_{\rm ret} \le 4$; therefore, we use $\log_{10} \xi_{\rm ret} = \min (4, \log_{10} \xi_{\rm xil})$.
+The $\xi$ and $Z_{\rm Fe}$ parameters from {\tt xilconv} and {\tt retBB} are linked in our models.
+However, {\tt xilconv} allows the ionization parameter to vary in the $0 \le \log_{10} \xi_{\rm xil} \le 4.7$ range, whereas {\tt xillverNS} allows the ionization parameter to vary in the $0 \le \log_{10} \xi_{\rm ret} \le 4$ range.
+Hence, we used $\log_{10} \xi_{\rm ret} = \min (4, \log_{10} \xi_{\rm xil})$.
 We also note that {\tt xilconv} assumes $n=10^{15}$ cm$^{-3}$, which is beyond the range of densities permitted in {\tt retBB}.
-The reflection features are relativistically broadened, which we treat by using the convolution model {\tt relconv} \citep{2010MNRAS.409.1534D}.
-That model assumes a power-law radial distribution of the irradiation, $\propto R^{-\beta}$, and we allow for $\beta$ to be a free parameter.
-The reflection features are relativistically broadened, which we treat using the convolution model {\tt relconv} \citep{2010MNRAS.409.1534D}.
-This model assumes a power-law radial distribution of the disk irradiation, $\propto R^{-\beta}$, and we allow $\beta$ to be a free parameter.
+The reflection features are relativistically broadened, which we treated using the convolution model {\tt relconv} \citep{2010MNRAS.409.1534D}.
+This model assumes a power-law radial distribution of the disk irradiation, $\propto R^{-\beta}$; thus, we allowed $\beta$ to be a free parameter.
 Although the coronal emission approximately follows the radial dependence of the disk through the seed-photon input, the resulting reflection can deviate from this dependence because of corona-to-disk transfer effects.
-These may include relativistic energy shifts and light bending, in particular the return of coronal radiation initially emitted away from the disk.
-Such effects are not explicitly modeled here and are therefore effectively absorbed into the fitted value of $\beta$.
+These may include relativistic energy shifts and light bending, particularly the return of coronal radiation initially emitted away from the disk.
+Such effects were not explicitly modeled here and were therefore effectively absorbed into the fitted value of $\beta$.
 The other {\tt relconv} parameters, $a$ and $i$, are linked to {\tt retBB}.
-We assume the inner radius of the reflection emission to be at the ISCO.
-We take into account the scattering of the reflected photons in the hot corona.
-Normalization of the reflected relative to the incident spectrum is given by the scaling parameter, $\mathcal{R}$, which for {\tt xilconv} is defined in the same way as in {\tt ireflect}.
+We assumed the inner radius of the reflection emission to be at the ISCO.
+We accounted for scattering of the reflected photons in the hot corona.
+The normalization of the reflected spectrum relative to the incident spectrum is given by the scaling parameter, $\mathcal{R}$, which for {\tt xilconv} is defined in the same way as in {\tt ireflect}.